 So, why don’t more people get vaccinated?
 An NPR Health and Truven Health Analytics survey found that nearly half of people surveyed cited the lack of need as their top reason for neglecting the flu vaccination.
 Other top reasons included fear of side effects and perceived ineffectiveness.
 Many of these notions stem from misinformation surrounding unproven, negative effects of vaccinations.
 It’s up to health professionals, clinics and pharmacies to properly educate people about vaccine safety.

-We encourage all medical professionals advocating for the flu shot.
-Recommendations from health professionals are the most important factor in influencing a patient’s decision—something to keep in mind while planning for the next flu season this fall..
+We encourage all medical professionals advocate for the flu shot.
+Recommendations from health professionals are the most important factor in influencing a patient’s decision—something to keep in mind while planning for the next flu season this fall.
 By communicating the benefits, we can help patients avoid the harsh symptoms and subsequent conditions.